Ludgershall Habitat Bank

 Environmental Net Gain

-We are extending the boundary hedges at Ludgershall to support black and brown hairstreak butterfly populations and to protect a natural pond which has evidence of great crested newts and grass snakes being present.
+We are extending the boundary hedges at Ludgershall to support black and brown hairstreak butterfly populations whilst also protecting a natural pond which has evidence of great crested newts and grass snakes being present.
 These two habitats have been excluded from our BNG project as survey results show that they are already considered to be in good condition.
 However, over the life of this habitat bank we plan to survey changes in all habitat types and condition as well as monitoring key species populations such as yellowhammers, meadow pipits and skylarks.

 Ludgershall Meadows.
 Picture: Kate Titford